jkclee123/combine24/README.md

 4. **Get hints**: When stuck, tap the hint cards to reveal partial solutions.
 Tap any hint to copy it directly into your input field.
 5. **Submit & verify**: Press Submit to check your answer.
 The app will validate and show if you're correct.

+## How It Handles Equivalent Solutions

+A unique feature of this app is its ability to recognize that different-looking formulas are mathematically equivalent.
+For example, with the numbers 3, 8, 6, and 7, the solutions 3+8+6+7 and 3+6+7+8 are considered the same.
+This is achieved by converting every formula into a standardized, order-independent "schema" before comparison.

+Here’s a deeper look at how this works:

+### For Commutative Operations (+ and ×)

+Addition and multiplication are commutative, meaning the order of the numbers doesn't change the result (e.g., 2 * 3 is the same as 3 * 2).
+The app's schema represents these operations as an unordered group.
+- Example with cards 2, 3, 4, 6:
+  - The answers (2 * 4) + (3 * 6) and (6 * 3) + (4 * 2) both equal 24.
+  - The app sees both of these as a sum of two products, and since both addition and multiplication are commutative, it treats them as the same fundamental solution.

+### For Non-Commutative Operations (- and ÷)

+Subtraction and division are not commutative, so order matters.
+The schema preserves the order for these operations.
+- Example with cards 2, 4, 6, 8:
+  - The solution 6 * 8 / (4 - 2) is valid.
+  - However, (4 - 2) / (6 * 8) is a different calculation and gives a different result.
+The app's schema will treat these as distinct, ensuring that only mathematically correct variations are accepted.

+### How Parentheses and Precedence Are Handled
+The app correctly respects the order of operations, where expressions in parentheses are evaluated first, followed by multiplication/division, and then addition/subtraction.
+This is built into the schema generation.

+- Example with cards 1, 2, 3, 4:
+  - The solution (1 + 2 + 3) * 4 forces the additions to happen before the multiplication.
+  - The schema for this would be different from 1 + 2 + (3 * 4), reflecting the different structure of the calculation.

+However, the app would correctly identify 4 * (3 + 2 + 1) as being equivalent to the first solution, since the order of numbers in the addition part and the order of the two main groups in the multiplication don't change the outcome.

+This smart comparison system ensures that you are credited for a correct solution, no matter how you've arranged the numbers, as long as the underlying mathematical structure is the same as one of the valid solutions.

 ## Local Development

 Prerequisites: